not-implemented/raspicam-timelapse/README.md

 - Wi-Fi autoconnect - if you have a USB Wi-Fi Adapter (optional)
 - Network-Watchdog - reset network and maybe emergency-reboot if connection is broken (optional)
 - BitTorrent-Sync - as sync-solution to get the photos out of the Pi (optional)
+- Sync-Script - via rsync as alternative to BitTorrent-Sync (optional)
 - Prerequisites: Raspberry Pi + Power + SD-Card, RaspiCam, LAN Cable, USB Wi-Fi Adapter (optional)

 ![Screenshot](screenshot.jpg)